 Having looked at the law on frustration and force majeure, what are the practial steps you need to be taking?
 This essential checklist sets out in a convenient and handy form what you should be considering at this most difficult of times.Read more

-On a professional note, I now provide my services remotely: I am trained in Zoom and can provide webinar versions of all my training courses and have experience in conducting remote mediations, so there is (I hope) no interruption to service.
-Let me know if you require more information or help.
+I now provide all my services remotely: I am trained in Zoom (my preferred platform) and am happy to have “meetings” that way, or I can provide webinar versions of all my training courses and also have experience in conducting remote mediations, so there is no interruption to service.
+In fact, a good thing just got better!

 About my business: the Law Office of Richard Stephens (LORS) is a boutique IT law practice and provider of alternative dispute resolution (ADR) services, including arbitration, mediation and adjudication.
 LORS consists of Richard together with his Senior Consultant, Oscar Rowlands.